Ranks of tensors and a generalization of secant varieties: Ranks of points in

 \subsection{Kronecker's normal form}

-Kronecker determined a normal form for pencils of matrices, i.e., two dimensional linear subspaces of $B\ot C$ up to the action of $GL(B)\times GL(C)$.
-It is convenient to use matrix notation so choose bases of $B,C$ and write the family as $sX+tY$, where $X,Y\in B\ot C$ and $s,t\in \BC$.
-(Kronecker's classification works over arbitrary fields, as does J. Ja'Ja's classification of rank, but we only present the results over $\BC$.)
+Kronecker determined a normal form for pencils of matrices.
+His classification works over arbitrary closed fields, but we only present the results over $\BC$.
 The result is as follows (see, e.g., \cite[Chap.
 XII]{MR0107649}):

 Define the $\ep\times (\ep+1)$ matrix